GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

 <!-- markdownlint-disable MD013 -->
 ## FAQ {#faq}

-### :material-chat-question: How dows Datakit find devices? {#faq-discover}
+### How dows DataKit find devices? {#faq-discover}

-Datakit supports "Specified device mode" and "auto-discovery mode" two modes.
+DataKit supports "Specified device mode" and "auto-discovery mode" two modes.
 The two modes can enabled at the same time.

-In "specified device mode", Datakit communicates with the specified IP device using the SNMP protocol to know its current online status.
+In "specified device mode", DataKit communicates with the specified IP device using the SNMP protocol to know its current online status.

-In "auto-discovery mode", Datakit sends SNMP packets to all address in the specified IP segment one by one, and if the response matches the corresponding profile, Datakit assumes that there is a SNMP device on that IP.
+In "auto-discovery mode", DataKit sends SNMP packets to all address in the specified IP segment one by one, and if the response matches the corresponding profile, DataKit assumes that there is a SNMP device on that IP.

-### :material-chat-question: I can't find metrics, what should I do?  {#faq-not-support}
+### I can't find metrics, what should I do?  {#faq-not-support}

-Datakit collects generic base-line metrics from all devices.
+DataKit collects generic base-line metrics from all devices.
 If you can't find the metric you want, you can [write a custom profile](snmp.md#advanced-custom-oid).

 To archiving this, you probably needs to download the device's OID manual from its official website.

-### :material-chat-question: Why I can't see any metrics after I completed configuration? {#faq-no-metrics}
+### Why I can't see any metrics after I completed configuration? {#faq-no-metrics}

 <!-- markdownlint-enable -->

 Try loosening ACLs/firewall rules for your devices.

-Run `snmpwalk -O bentU -v 2c -c <COMMUNITY_STRING> <IP_ADDRESS>:<PORT> 1.3.6` from the host Datakit is running on.
-If you get a timeout without any response, there is likely something blocking Datakit from collecting metrics from your device.
+Run `snmpwalk -O bentU -v 2c -c <COMMUNITY_STRING> <IP_ADDRESS>:<PORT> 1.3.6` from the host DataKit is running on.
+If you get a timeout without any response, there is likely something blocking DataKit from collecting metrics from your device.